-With each passing year, more organizations seek out green data center providers both for the sake of reducing overhead and as a reflection of corporate sustainability values.
-A recent Green House Data survey revealed that 36 percent of respondents chose what they perceived to be green service providers in 2017, an eight percent increase over 2015.
+With each passing year, more organizations seek out green data center providers.
+They do this for two reasons.
+One: for the sake of reducing overhead.
+Two (and perhaps most importantly): as a reflection of corporate sustainability values.
+Data center sustainability is a real issue that we’re dealing with in the 21st century.
+A recent Green House Data survey revealed that 36% of respondents chose what they perceived to be green data center service providers in 2017, that was an eight-percent increase over 2015.

-First, it’s worth asking where the energy comes from.
+First, it’s worth asking where the energy of your green data center comes from.
 Hydroelectricity, for example, is widely accepted as a renewable source of power.
-It also has the benefit of being affordable.
-A data center with hydroelectricity simultaneously minimizes its carbon footprint and its cost of services provided.
+In addition to creating better data center sustainability, it also has the benefit of being affordable.
+A data center with hydroelectricity simultaneously minimizes its carbon footprint and the cost of services provided.
 In other words, the facility would be sustainable while also being cost-effective for the tenants just by virtue of running on clean energy.

-Case in point, Sabey’s data center campuses in Washington State are powered by some of the cheapest hydroelectricity in the country, if not the world.
+Case in point, Sabey’s data center campuses in Washington State are powered by some of the most inexpensive hydroelectricity in the country.
 This low cost of energy carries over to clients in the form of a low total cost of ownership for tenants.
 Just as crucially, the clean source of power boosts the facility’s sustainability before efficiency even enters the equation.

 Data centers are projected to consume an astonishing one-fifth of the world’s energy by 2025, according to Data Economy.
 A green data center endeavors to conserve energy by using as little as possible on non-IT functions such as cooling.
 The Green Grid’s Power Usage Effectiveness (PUE) metric is central to this effort.